 2. Arrange your accommodation

 “Get housing sorted well in advance.”
-For accommodation info, visit: https://www.utas.edu.au/student-living/home
+Visit Our accommodation to find out more

 3. Come to O Week